petercolella/atl-wdi-9/unit_01/w01d03/homework/hw.md

 What are some advantages and disadvantages of choosing these representations?
 Please give at least one example of each.

 > Answer here
+- An advantage is that both the station and the rail entities use the same properties and values.
+- A disadvantage is that the descriptions are long and cumbersome and should perhaps be defined as a value outised of the object.

 ### 6. Doctor Appointment App